Odette Chalaby

 Practice Summary

 In terms of environmental law, Odette’s practice includes climate change, water law, environmental assessment and protected sites and species.
-Since 2021, Odette has been an elected trustee of the UK Environmental Law Association (UKELA).

 She has recently been part of international teams of Counsel:

-• drafting submissions on behalf of the WWF to the International Court of Justice regarding the request for an Advisory Opinion on States’ climate obligations.
+• drafting submissions on behalf of the WWF to the International Court of Justice regarding the request for an Advisory Opinion on States’ climate obligations;

 Planning

-• Hatfield: currently representing the Appellant as junior counsel in an inquiry relating to a proposed sand and gravel quarry in the Green Belt
+• Acting for the developer at a called-in inquiry in respect of a sand and gravel quarry in the Green Belt in Hertfordshire

 Environment